astromechza/score-flyio/README.md

 $ which score-flyio
 /Users/bmeier/.gvm/pkgsets/go1.21.0/global/bin/score-flyio

-$ score-flyio run --app score-flyio-1234 examples/01-hello-world.yaml
+$ score-flyio run --app score-flyio-1234 examples/01-hello-world.score.yaml
 ```

-Any services will be converted into Fly.io Machine services.
+- Any Score services will be converted into Fly.io Machine services and exposed over the private network.

-Live-ness and readiness probes will be converted into checks as appropriate.
+- Live-ness and readiness probes will be converted into checks.

-Files will be converted into Fly.io files.
+- Files will be converted into Fly.io files.

-(TODO) Any container volumes will be converted into per-machine Fly.io volumes.
-Unless they are defined in the resources section as volumes when they will be provisioned as shared volumes.

-(TODO) A DNS resource will be converted into a Fly.io shared ipv4 address.

-(TODO) If a Postgres resource is added, and it has an annotation pointing to an existing Fly.io Postgres app within the same org, we will "attach" it to the Fly application via the DATABASE_URL environment variable.

 ## Extensions